rxdu/libgraph/docs/index.md

 ## API

 Outlines of core data structures are given at this [page](./api).
-The main purpose is to provide an API reference.
+The main purpose of that page is to provide an API reference.
 Some C++ details are removed for brevity.
 Get more information of the actual implementation from the doxygen documentation.

 ## Design